tarantool/doc/doc/reference/configuration/cfg_storage.rst

     Since version 1.7.4.

     Size of the smallest allocation unit.
 It can be decreased if most of the tuples are very small.
-The value must be between 8 and 1048280 inclusive.

     | Type: integer
     | Default: 16 bytes
+    | Possible values: between 8 and 1048280 inclusive
     | Environment variable: TT_MEMTX_MIN_TUPLE_SIZE
     | Dynamic: no